VictorZelenin/IWMY/backend/README.md

 | ----------------- | ----------------- | ------------------- |
 | Attendance | Event | Yes |

+Gets all events attended by a user, Attendance record's `eventOrganizerEmail` field value of which equals the `organizerEmail` field value of each event returned by the method,
+`eventTime` field value of which equals the `time` field value of each event returned by the method, and `active` field value of which equals `true` which means that the "normal users" who attend the event are selected by the event organizer for giving votes (ratings) for other "normal users".

+Only those events are included which have the `maxRatingsPerUser` property set to `0`.
+It means that those events are not yet started by the organizer, and apps must not allow users to give votes (ratings) to other users at the event.

+If the attendance record doesn't apply to any user existing in the backend database attending the existing event, or there are no such an event which the user attends and the organizer of which selected him for giving votes (ratings) for other users, an empty list is returned.

 #### /events/get/for/user

 | Consumes array of | Produces array of | Basic Authorization |
 | ----------------- | ----------------- | ------------------- |
 | User | Event | Yes |

+Gets events attended by the user defined in the single User object sent to the method, and more precisely, by the `email` field value (other fields are ignored).

+If the user doesn't exist in the backend database or doesn't attend eny existing events, an empty array is returned.

 #### /events/get/all/for/user